 Apple is betting that making Siri smarter matters more than who provides the intelligence.
 Google is betting that being inside every iPhone is worth more than the competitive awkwardness.
 OpenAI is betting their own hardware play will be bigger than any Apple partnership.

 Everyone’s making big bets.
 Someone’s going to be wrong.
+You can follow all the latest AI news here as this story develops.

 Leave a Reply